Undergraduate Minor in Population Studies

 Please view the Program Catalog for the population studies minor.

 We will process your declaration and send a copy of it to your College advising office who will officially add the minor to your record.
 You will know it has been fully processed when you see the Population Studies Minor on your APAS reports.
-You are not required to see an advisor for the declaration of your minor; however, you are welcome to stop by during drop-in hours.
+You are not required to see an advisor for the declaration of your minor; email works fine for most students.
 Students are encouraged to declare their minor early, there are no prerequisites to declaring.

 Minors are designed to enhance study in other majors, so the population studies minor is intended for all students.
 All of the minor credits must be completed on the A/F grade basis with a result of a grade of C- or better in each course.
 Special approval is needed for internship-for-credit courses that are related to population studies related, 8xxx-level courses, and some Grand Challenge Courses (GCC).